NemesisX1/cine_book_scrapping_api/README.md

 The core scrapper is made up of these packages:

-- [node-html-parser](https://www.npmjs.com/package/node-html-parser) who helps to parse the html document (thinking about removing this one later, I really guess that i can fully rely on Puppeteer)
+- [node-html-parser](https://www.npmjs.com/package/node-html-parser) who helps to parse the html document (thinking about moving to [Cheerio](https://www.npmjs.com/package/cheerio)),

 > ### 🚀 Deployment